ryugibo/Docs-UnrealEngine-Angelscript/content/_index.md

 ### Script Hotreload for Fast Iteration
 See your changes to scripted actors and components reflected immediately when you hit save.

-Non-structural changes can be reloaded *while* playing your game for lightning-fast iteration.
+All modifications to scripts can be reloaded without restarting the Unreal Editor.
+While running the game in PIE (Play In Editor), non-structural changes to the script code can also be reloaded without having to exit the play session!

 ![Properties](/img/properties.png)